 Whether you have one day to explore the Icelandic countryside or one week, the Golden Circle is a classic route that’s a must-see for every Iceland visitor.
 One of the most popular tours in Iceland, sites on the Golden Circle are open to visitors year round, though by far the most popular time to visit is during the summer months when temperatures are warmer and the road conditions are easier to manage.

-There are three main stops on the Golden Circle: Þingvellir National Park, Geysir geothermal field, and the Gullfoss waterfall.
+There are three main stops on the Golden Circle: Þingvellir National Park, Geysir geothermal field, and the Gullfoss waterfall, one of Iceland's most impressive.
 In addition to these main sites you can customize your trip with a dip in a traditional thermal spring bath, a collapsed volcanic crater, thermal river, and even a Game of Thrones filming location.
 Here’s everything you need to know about Iceland’s Golden Circle.

 Location of the Golden Circle